ADHD animal models with unknown dopamine alteration

 - in the hippocampus

-Dopamine unchanged in PFC, striatum, hippocampus, thalamus, cerebellum
+- Dopamine unchanged in PFC, striatum, hippocampus, thalamus, cerebellum2

 The STS gene is a gene candidate for ADHD.